alexisflesch/mathquest/app/plan.md

 - [x] 12.
 Manually update all problematic API calls to use canonical Next.js API route pattern and `BACKEND_API_BASE_URL` in API route handlers
 - [x] 13.
 Test all updated endpoints in the browser and via curl
 - [x] 14.
 Document all changes and update this checklist

 ---

+## [2025-07-01] Phase: Zod Date Compatibility for Game Creation

+### Checklist

+- [x] Investigate why Zod validation fails for student game creation but not teacher flow
+- [x] Confirmed: shared Zod schema used strict `z.date()` (expects Date), but backend returns ISO strings
+- [x] Teacher flow likely bypassed or handled this, but student flow used strict validation
+- [x] Fix: Updated all relevant date fields in `shared/types/core/game.zod.ts` to use `z.coerce.date()`
+- [ ] Validate both teacher and student flows for game creation (no Zod date errors)
+- [ ] Document findings and communicate to team

+---